 I recently filed a Motion to Modify for my previous divorce.
 I am representing myself and the response I received from my wife's attorney states her as the Petitioner and me and the Respondent.
 This is a little confusing for me as I am the one who filed the motion to Modify.
 However, she was...
 Read more »

 Yes, you remain labeled as the Respondent.
 You are modifying the original judgment where you were the Respondent so it stays the same.
 However, since you filed the motion to modify, you get to present evidence first.
 If she has an attorney, you may want to seek legal counsel for full or limited...Read more »

 We want to be sure he is meeting the required hours and grades for us to continue to pay support to his mother.
 I read that we needed to "formally" request transcripts and enrollment to verify these things, however there was no description of what a "formal request" is.
-In accordance with Missouri...
+In...
 Read more »

 If you have an attorney, this is a question that you should direct to your attorney.
 In general, however, once an order is issued you must comply immediately unless the order provides a different date.

 My daughter dropped out of school when she was 16.
 She just turned 18 and received her GED in Dec 2019.
 She has not enrolled in higher education and plans to take a year off, seek employment, and think about it.
 As she is 18 and not enrolled in higher education am I obligated to continue to pay...
 Read more »